Continual Learning of Natural Language Processing Tasks: A Survey: Details of Systems for CF Prevention

-\textbf{(4).
-Parameter pool in CV.} This approach initializes a pool of parameters and conducts parameter selection.
-L2P~\cite{wang2021learning} in CV initializes a pool of prompts and selects different prompts for different tasks based on cosine similarity.
+L2P~\cite{wang2021learning} initializes a pool of prompts and selects different prompts for different tasks based on cosine similarity.

-\subsubsection{Instruction-CF Based Methods}
+\subsection{Instruction-CF Based Methods}

-This family is specific to NLP.
-We add ``-CF'' to differentiate it from the instruction for both CF and KT in Sec.~\ref{sec:reg_kt}.
-It uses task-specific instructions to condition the LM.
-While the instruction is typically a few words, the conditioning may not be sufficient to prevent CF. So far, it has been used only in TIL systems.

-\textbf{TIL.} ConTinTin~\cite{DBLP:conf/acl/0001LX22} uses different instructions for different tasks to condition the LM.
+\textbf{DIL (w/ ID).} ConTinTin~\cite{DBLP:conf/acl/0001LX22} uses different instructions for different tasks to condition the LM.
 ENTAILMENT~\cite{DBLP:conf/naacl/XiaYFY21} inputs both the sentence and intention label words as instruction and converts intent classification to binary classification, which helps alleviate forgetting.